kensanata/just-halberds/Knives.md

 ## Opponents

+All other chapters in this book are intended for the referee.
+So for you!

-People can be described with a few words.
-If they attempt to do things that can succeed or fail and it might result in an interesting plot twist, use one of the well-known six attributes: either choose freely (the average is 7) or roll for the attribute (2d6).
+People can be depicted with the well-known six attributes.
+You may choose these freely (the average is 7) or roll them (2d6).
 Talents are also freely determined (often 1 or 2).

 Monsters and animals have different characteristics that describe their behaviour: Count determines how many one is most likely to